 Later today, hundreds of kids at six elementary, middle, and high schools in Utah will take a break from their normal classes and get three-hour crash course on coding.
 The praise-worthy experiment is part of an ongoing philanthropic effort by technology online education company Pluralsight aimed at giving kids early access to the worlds of Web and software development.

-Since being founded in 2004, Pluralsight has created more than 500 online courses in partnership with 150 industry expert authors, and amassed 250,000 paying users in 100 countries worldwide.
+Since its founding in 2004, Pluralsight has created more than 500 online courses in partnership with 150 industry expert authors, and amassed 250,000 paying users in 100 countries worldwide.
 The result is more than $16 million dollars in revenue, a number that has been growing by 100 percent annually for the last two years.

 Initially, this content was delivered by its members in their own homes, to their own kids.
 But with overwhelming positive feedback in that arena, the company began exploring ways to get the content in front of more eager students and to help close the coding education gap in the school system.